sassoftware/restaf/doc.md

 let {compute, casManagement} = await store.addServices( 'compute', 'casManagement' );
 ```

 ##restAF Object(rafObject)

 In your application you will be dealing primarily with rafObjects and rafLinks.
-Every time a result is returned from an API call, restAF will "reduce"
+Every time a result is returned from an
+API call(including addServices), restAF will "reduce" the information into a folder and return a rafObject

-it to an internal object called folders.
-The folders are immutable objects based on [immutable.js.](https://facebook.github.io/immutable-js/).
+The folders are immutable objects based on [immutable.js.](https://facebook.github.io/immutable-js/) while rafObject is a
-restAF returns a standard JS object called rafObject which encapsulates the data returned from the server.
+standard javaScript object.

 The application will retrieve information using the methods of the rafObject.

 ### restAF Links ( rafLinks )

 restAF extends all the links returned by the server with information it needs to navigate the store and make the final calls.
-The most common use of rafLinks is as an argument to apiCall method of the store to navigate to a new resource.
+For an application the most common use of rafLinks is as an argument to apiCall method of the store to navigate to a new resource.
 The other common use is in associating links with UI components like buttons, navigators etc. This will be covered later in this document.

 ###apiCall - Making REST API  calls

-the apiCall method on the store object is the key method for making REST calls.
+The apiCall method on the store object is the most used method for making REST calls.

     store.apiCall( rafLink <, payload>)

-rafLink is obtained using the methods on rafObject.
+rafLink is obtained using the links and itemsCmd methods on rafObject.

 The payload(optional parameter based on the REST end point) is an object with the following optional keys